Black History Month: new online premiere of RSC play The Whip, Thurs Oct 29

-Former BBC journalist and playwright Juliet Gilkes Romero’s urgent and provocative new play, The Whip, receives its online premiere this October as part of Black History Month.
+Former BBC journalist and playwright Juliet Gilkes Romero’s urgent and provocative new play, The Whip, receives a new online audio dramatisation this October as part of Black History Month.

 The original stage production, which premiered in the Swan Theatre in 2019, ended unexpectedly earlier this year due to the Covid pandemic and temporary closure of the RSC stages in March.